gcp-tools/mcp/README.md

 ### Example 3: Set Up a New GCP Project

 **You ask in Cursor:**
-> "Create a new GCP foundation project for my app called 'my-great-app'"
+> "Create a new GCP foundation project for my app called 'my-app'"

 **The MCP server will:**
-- Create a new GCP project with ID like `my-great-app-fdn-1234567890`
+- Create a new GCP project with ID like `my-app-fdn-1234567890`
 - Set up service accounts and IAM permissions
 - Configure Workload Identity for GitHub Actions
 - Return project details